Skip to main content

 • A 300-word essay describing your clinical or translational research project, faculty advisor, and your relationship with your faculty advisor.

-• One of the reference letters must be submitted by your prospective Graduate Program in Clinical Investigation (GPCI) faculty advisor agreeing to mentor you as a student throughout your studies in the GPCI program.
+• List names and emails of THREE references who will submit electronic letters of recommendation.
+One of the reference letters must be submitted by your prospective Clinical Investigation Graduate Program faculty advisor agreeing to mentor you as a student throughout your studies in the Clinical Investigation program.

 **GRE SCORES ARE NOT REQUIRED**